IntelPython/dpctl/docs/doc_sources/user_guides/execution_model.rst

     ) -> dpctl.SyclEvent:
         ...

-Even if Python API to an offloading Python function looks different from this, it must translate to a similar call under the hood.
+When building Python API for a SYCL offloading function, and you choose to map the SYCL API to a different API on the Python side, it must still translate to a similar call under the hood.

 The arguments to the function must be suitable for use in the offloading functions.
 Typically these are Python scalars, or objects representing USM allocations, such as